next-actions/pytest-mh/docs/articles/tips-and-tricks/backup-restore.rst

 .. warning::

-    Using reentrant utilities (instanes of
+    Using reentrant utilities (instances of
     :class:`~pytest_mh.MultihostReentrantUtility`) inside
     :meth:`~pytest_mh.MultihostBackupHost.backup` and
     :meth:`~pytest_mh.MultihostBackupHost.restore` may not work as you might